hashicorp/terraform/website/docs/registry/providers/publishing.html.md

 In order to publish a provider under a GitHub organization, your public key must be added to the Terraform Registry by a HashiCorp employee.
 You can email it to terraform-registry@hashicorp.com, or your HashiCorp contact person (if you have one).

-### Publish Your Provider
+### Publishing Your Provider

 In the top-right navigation, select [Publish > Provider](https://registry.terraform.io/publish/provider) to begin the publishing process.
 Follow the prompts to select the organization and repository you would like to publish.

 #### Terms of Use

-Anything published to the Terraform Registry is subject to our Terms of use.
+Anything published to the Terraform Registry is subject to our terms of use.
 A copy of the terms are available for viewing at https://registry.terraform.io/terms